apache/ozone/CONTRIBUTING.md

 ### Build the project

-After installing the requirements (especially maven) the build is as simple as:
+After installing the requirements (especially Maven) build is as simple as:

 ```
-mvn clean install -DskipTests
+mvn clean verify -DskipTests
 ```

 And you can start your first cluster: